virtuozzo/cloudscripting-docs/docs/creating-manifest/handling-custom-responses.md

-##Handling Custom Responses
+## Handling Custom Responses

 The Cloud Scripting engine provides functionality to handle custom responses.
-The responses handling is related to the action result codes.
-You can locate these codes within the <a href="/troubleshooting/" target="_blank">Jelastic Console Log Panel</a> upon a corresponding action execution.
-Therefore, you can predefine a message text that will be displayed in case of an error occurrence.
+This functionality is related to the action result codes that can be located within the <a href="/troubleshooting/" target="_blank">Jelastic Console Log Panel</a> upon a corresponding action execution.

-There are a types of predefined pop-up windows, which emerge while custom responses are being handled:
+There are the following types of pop-up windows that emerge while custom responses are being handled:

 - `info` - *information* pop-up window